 Part 2 - to the advisor: This form is intended to guide a discussion with your student about their accomplishments, progress, and areas for improvement.
-This discussion is an opportunity to evaluate the student/advisor relationship and create a more effective

-PΙε search partnership.
-Below are several topics that should be covered in the discussion. ease think about these issues before meeting with the student.
-Space is provided for tes.
+This discussion is an opportunity to evaluate the student/advisor relationship and create a more effective research partnership.
+Below are several topics that should be covered in the discussion.
+Please think about these issues before meeting with the student.
+Space is provided for notes.
 Both you and the student will sign this form.
-Research (discuss as applicable: thesis topic, future publications, ability to conduct quality research, ability to think of and discuss new ideas, overall progress) Comments: Professionalism (discuss as applicable: conduct, presentation skills, writing skills, communication skills, teamwork) Comments: Logistics (discuss as applicable: graduation timeframe, future state of student funding, specific grant requirements, present funding, progress towards students post-graduate goals) Comments: Educational Progress (discuss as applicable: academic progress, progress towards DQE, teaching opportunities, TA opportunities) Comments: Other (discuss as applicable) - Unaddressed student or advisor concerns Student signature Date Co-Advisor signature Date Date Date Co-Advisor signature Date Date Date Date 3
+Research (discuss as applicable: thesis topic, future publications, ability to conduct quality research, ability to think of and discuss new ideas, overall progress) Comments: Professionalism (discuss as applicable: conduct, presentation skills, writing skills, communication skills, teamwork) Comments: Logistics (discuss as applicable: graduation timeframe, future state of student funding, specific grant requirements, present funding, progress towards students post-graduate goals) Comments: Educational Progress (discuss as applicable: academic progress, progress towards DQE, teaching opportunities, TA opportunities) Comments: Other (discuss as applicable) - Unaddressed student or advisor concerns Student signature Date Advisor signature Date Co-Advisor signature Date

-Revised: 8/2023 48
+Revised: 8/2023